4e6anenk0/settings_provider/README.md

 ### The `Scenario()` property class with `ScenarioBuilder()` widget class.
 Example of usage

+The Scenario() class is inherited from the Property() class.
+So, it can be considered that scenarios are similar to properties.
+Yes, although scenarios share many commonalities, they can't be processed without converting them to properties.
+This is the task of the ScenarioController(), which parses enums and transforms them to strings, creating mappings (Enum -> String) or (String -> Enum) for the current session of the app, and it creates a set of properties to be passed to the SettingsController().

+Why is it called "Scenario"?
+Scenarios characterize a sequence of actions according to a role.
+Each Enum value is unique in the context of building a unique configuration and associated UI.
+Therefore, a limited set of Enum values creates a specific set of configurations, making it a kind of distinct "scenario."
+Additionally, Scenario() can be used within the ConfigBuilder() class, which provides a way to build the SettingsController() with the corresponding set of related properties that depend on the Enum value in ConfigBuilder.
+This concept also resembles the notion of execution scenarios.

 ## Additional information

 TODO: Tell users more about the package: where to find more information, how to